Abstract dissipative Hamiltonian differential-algebraic equations are everywhere

 For invertible $\mathcal E$, we can express this system as a standard wave equation, of which it is known that it will generate a contraction semigroup, provided the appropriate boundary conditions are posed, \cite{JacZ12}. } \end{example}

+\begin{remark} {\rm Example~\ref{ex:vibstring} demonstrates that the use of differential-algebraic equations is essential when considering limiting situations, see also \cite{BenMHL24,SchM20,MehS23,SchM23} for detailed discussions.
+In many applications one can resolve the constraint equations and return to explicit formulations in the time derivative.
+But this is not always a good mathematical formulation for several reasons.
+First of all it may happen that the resulting system is much more sensitive under perturbations.
+But more important, by resolving the constraints, they are not visible in the equations any longer, even though they usually are of physical relevance.
+Furthermore, they are then also not enforced during a numerical simulation of the system, see \cite{BreCP96,HaiW96,KunM06} and this can lead to a drift of the numerical solution from the constraint manifold. } \end{remark}

-This simple example is a motivation to study the properties of adHDAEs of the form \eqref{eq:adae} in which both operators $\mathcal E$ and $\mathcal Q$ may be {\em singular} and where ${\mathcal A}$ generates a contraction semigroup on the Hilbert space $\mathcal X$.
+Example~\ref{ex:vibstring} is a motivation to study the properties of adHDAEs of the form \eqref{eq:adae} in which both operators $\mathcal E$ and $\mathcal Q$ may be {\em singular}\/ matrices or non-bijective operators, and where ${\mathcal A}$ generates a contraction semigroup on the Hilbert space $\mathbb X$.
 When modelling physical systems in a modular fashion then often not only $\mathcal E$ and $\mathcal Q$ may be singular but the equation \eqref{eq:adae} may be overdetermined or not uniquely solvable.
 For general abstract DAEs this is hard to analyze but we present a simple characterization of singularity for \eqref{eq:adae} in Subsection~\ref{sec:regular}.

 One may have the impression that the case that $\mathcal E$ and/or $\mathcal Q$ are singular is a very special case that is not encountered often when modeling physical processes.
 However, we will demonstrate that this is almost the standard case.
 To illustrate this, consider the following example.